spacetelescope/stpipe/docs/source/model_library.rst

 For large associations (like those larger than memory) it is important that the library avoid reading all models at once.
-The borrow/shelve API above maps closely to the loading/saving of input (or tempoary) files containing the models.
+The borrow/shelve API above maps closely to the loading/saving of input (or temporary) files containing the models.

 .. code-block:: pycon